Discworld (world): Klatch

-Klatchian coffee is a strong, nearly magical coffee, brewed in Klatch and drunk only by the initiated in very small cups.
-Presumably an exaggerated version of Turkish coffee, Klatchian coffee has a strong sobering effect, bringing the drinker "to the other side of sobriety".
-This state of sobriety is referred to as knurd ("drunk" spelled backwards; compare the entry in the Jargon File).
+Klatchian coffee is a strong, nearly magical coffee with a strong sobering effect, bringing the drinker "to the other side of sobriety".
+This state of sobriety is referred to as knurd ("drunk" spelled backwards).
 To be knurdish is described as the opposite of being drunk: Not sobriety – the mere absence of drunkenness – but just as far away from sobriety in the opposite direction, resulting in an appalling existential clarity.
 According to Sourcery, being knurd strips away all the comforting illusions in which people usually spend their lives, letting them see and think clearly for the first time.
 This is a very traumatic experience, although it is noted that it sometimes leads to important discoveries.
-To counteract the effects of Klatchian coffee, in Klatch it is drunk with Orakh (a very violent alcoholic beverage made by mixing scorpion venom and cactus sap and fermenting it in the sun for several weeks), possibly referring to Italian "espresso" coffee which is often drunk with "grappa", a very strong, often homemade, alcohol (although the name "Orakh" is presumably a reference to arak).
-After a few screams, a lie down and a stiff drink, the occasional drinker will try never to be "knurd" again.
+To counteract the effects of Klatchian coffee, in Klatch it is drunk with Orakh (an alcoholic beverage made by mixing scorpion venom and cactus sap and fermenting it in the sun for several weeks).

 Although knurdness is a state usually only obtainable by drinking Klatchian coffee, Samuel Vimes, one of the Discworld's most notable characters, is described in Guards!
 Guards! as being naturally two drinks short of actual sobriety.
 This makes him slightly knurd by default, which partially accounts for his depressive nature and tendency towards alcoholism—he started out looking for a cure to knurdness.
 Once he starts drinking, however, he cannot stop and always gets the dosage wrong.